PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed the brokerage to send message to logger for too many transferring's
   * fixed wrong error message in TA when open dataset is incomplete
   * updated TA to use a special weight reduction when only TAPE is available
   * removed selector from fileCallbackListener